FIRST-YEAR STUDENT | 2.0-2.79 GPA

 Deadlines & Timeline

-Start today – While you can complete the Preparing for College Workshop at your own pace, keep the following deadlines in mind to avoid having to adjust your admission term to a later semester.
+Start today – While you can complete the Preparing for College Workshop at your own pace, you will want to complete the workshop early to ensure the best USU class selection.
+Also, keep the following deadlines in mind to avoid having to adjust your admission term to a later semester.

 Deadlines Summer Fall Spring

-Complete Preparing for College Workshop MAY 1 AUG 1 DEC 1
+Final Deadline - Complete the Preparing for College Workshop MAY 1 AUG 1 DEC 1

 Benefits